FAK 2616 Occupational Pension Insurance

 Higher Education Entrance Qualification

 The course requires a basic knowledge of Norwegian financial activity, and of central legal provisions within this business sector.
+Students should have passed the BI courses: Introduction to Insurance, Introduction to Law I and Life Insurance Private and Corporate.
 Own experience from work in the insurance business is also an important source of comprehension.

 |Exam category||Weight||Invigilation||Duration||Grouping||Comment exam|